 Project teams begin working together around mid-October and continue through April of the following year.
 Each team presents their respective projects at a library event in April.

 Contact Amanda Peters (firstname.lastname@example.org) to learn more about the program, current and past projects, student engagement, and how you can become involved.

 Currently enrolled University of Michigan undergraduate or graduate students are eligible to apply.
 Applicants must be enrolled for both the fall and winter terms.
 Positions vary each year depending on the current projects that are underway.
 No prior library experience is required.

 Fellows work 8-12 hours per week (weekly hours vary by project) and are paid $12/hour.

+Position descriptions and applications will be posted in Fall 2019.
 Students are welcome to apply for more than one position; please submit one application per position.
 Successful applicants will clearly communicate how the project(s) and position(s) they are applying for contribute to their degree program and to their professional goals.